HelenevB/SEI-Project01-Tic-Tac-Toe/README.md

 * The player who wins starts the next round
 * Score count to be included
 * Build a working restart functionality, i.e. score count goes back to zero, and the game fully restarts
-* Enhance styling, i.e. hover effect et
+* Enhance styling, i.e. hover effect over each box.
 <br>

 ### **Key Learnings**